James Beaudry, MBA

 She has a master’s degree in history from the University of Pune.

 Linda Reiner, MPH

-Before joining Caring for Colorado in 2001, Linda spent eight years at Tri-County Health Department in Englewood.
-She served as the director of planning, information and education and as a health planner.
-In addition, she has worked as an assistant project director at the Illinois Primary Health Care Association, working with community health centers in Chicago to increase access to health services for the underserved.
+Prior to working at Caring for Colorado, Linda spent eight years as the Director of Planning, Information and Education and as a Health Planner at Tri-County Health Department in Englewood, Colorado.
+She also worked as an Assistant Project Director at the Illinois Primary Health Care Association working with community health centers in Chicago to increase access to health services for the underserved.

-Linda holds a Masters in Public Health from the University of Illinois at Chicago and a Bachelor's Degree in Biology from The Colorado College.
+She holds a Master’s Degree in Public Health from the University of Illinois at Chicago and a Bachelor’s Degree in Biology from The Colorado College.
 Besides serving on CHI's board, Linda serves on the Colorado College Public Interest Fellows Program Board of Directors.

 Leo Tokar, MBA, MA

 Leo Tokar is senior vice president in the health care practice of Lockton Companies, an insurance, risk mangement and employee benefits consulting firm.
 Leo oversees the health care reform advisory practice, key client management, business development and practice strategy for Lockton, the largest benefits consultancy in the Rocky Mountain region and the ninth largest risk management firm in the world.

 Previously, he was vice president of marketing, sales and business development for Kaiser Permanente, where he was responsible for managing the financial performance and growth of all market segments - individual, group and government programs – of the $2.5 billion health care delivery and financing system.
 During his 11 years with Kaiser Permanente, Leo held several other senior positions including overseeing pricing, underwriting and product development functions.